Driving Evaluation Program

 - Other Chronic Health Conditions

 The Driving Evaluation Program serves in an advisory capacity to assist in safeguarding the individual's and the public's well-being.
-Reports will be shared with the person being evaluated and their referring physician.
 The Siskin Hospital Driving Program does not have authority to issue or revoke a driver's license.

 The Safe Driving Program: